Content Optimization 101: Getting The Basics

 What exactly is SEO?

 SEO stands for Search Engine Optimization.
-And, it does exactly that – it helps content show up higher on search engines, such as Google, Bing, and Yandex.
+And, it does exactly that – it helps content show up on search engines, such as Google, Bing, and Yandex – and then to rank even higher.
 The result: greater quality and quantity of website traffic.

 Search engines gather and rank all content produced per search query with crawlers and then run those rankings through algorithms to determine how relevant and high-quality content is, and therefore, what page of the search engine it appears on.